Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling: User Interrupt, Limitation and Design

 The kernel is used in almost all instances of communication across privilege boundaries, and it includes notification mechanisms based on hardware interrupts, signals, pipes, files, etc. The only exception is when applications use memory for communication, which requires the receiver to poll, resulting in resource inefficiency.

 User interrupt is a new hardware capability that delivers low overhead preemption without kernel mediation.
 User interrupts avoid transitions through the kernel, by enabling the possibility of sending and handling hardware interrupts directly in non-privileged applications in the user space~\cite{UINTR}.
-While their setup requires kernel enabling, in runtime, delivery of a user interrupt to a running thread results in nearly the same latency as that of a native interrupt.
+While their setup requires kernel enabling, in runtime, delivery of a user interrupt to a running thread results in nearly the same latency as that of a regular interrupt.
 User interrupt also works with inter-processor interrupt virtualization, which allows guest software to send and receive UINTR without the cost of a VM Exit.

-The interrupt delivery happens in 2 steps: 1) The interrupt information is stored in a memory location (UPID).
-2) The physical interrupt is delivered to the interrupt receiver.
-User interrupts have 64 interrupt vectors per thread, and communication between sender and receiver is done through a 16-byte UPID in memory.
+The interrupt delivery happens in three steps (Figure \ref{fig:uintr}): 1) Each receiver stores interrupt information in a memory location defined by User Posted Interrupt Descriptor (UPID).
+2) Each sender requires a table targeting receivers.
+The per-thread User Interrupt Target Table (UITT) contains the target UPID and vector to deliver.
+User interrupts have 64 interrupt vectors per thread.
+3) SENDUIPI takes an index to the UITT table to deliver an interrupt, and the UPID holds all the information necessary to post the request and send a notification to the CPU.
 The CPU control flow can be modified by a user interrupt, also called user interrupt delivery.
-It can be triggered by either the processor state or the state of memory data structures managed by the processor and OS.
+It can be triggered by either the processor state or the state of memory data structures, managed by the processor and OS.

-The SENDUIPI instruction is used to send the interrupt, and the UPID holds all information necessary to post the request and send a notification to the CPU.
 If the receiver is runnable, the UPID records the request and suppresses the notification.
 If blocked, the UPID uses an ordinary interrupt to unblock the receiver and inject the user interrupt.